Properties of using Fisher information gain for Bayesian design of experiments: Introduction

 Recently, \cite{walker2016} instead proposed the Fisher information gain utility.
-This is the difference between the squared Euclidean length of the gradient of the log posterior and prior densities of the parameters.
+This is the difference between the squared Euclidean length of the gradient of the log posterior and log prior densities of the parameters.
 The appealing feature of Fisher information gain is that the resulting expected utility is the prior expectation of the trace of the Fisher information matrix.
 For many models, the Fisher information matrix is available in closed form, significantly simplifying approximation of the expected utility and subsequent identification of an optimal design.

-However, in this paper it is shown that, under a broad class of models, a design that maximises the expected Fisher information gain can be under-supported, i.e. the number of distinct sets of controllable variables in the design is less than the number of unknown parameters.
-Under the classical approach to statistical inference, this leads to non-estimability of the parameters and singularity of the Fisher information matrix.
-Under a Bayesian approach, although the posterior exists, the model is non-identifiable.
+However, in this paper it is shown that, under a broad class of models, a design that maximises the expected Fisher information gain can lead to a non-identifiable model.
+Under the classical approach to statistical inference, this means the parameters are not uniquely estimable \citep[see, for example, ][]{catchpolemorgan1997}.
+Under the Bayesian approach, it means that the posterior and prior distributions for a subset of parameters (conditional on the complement of the subset) are identical \citep[see, for example, ][]{gelfandsahu_1999}.
 These are undesirable consequences for a default utility function.

 The paper is organised as follows.
-Section~\ref{sec:BACK} provides a background to Bayesian decision-theoretic design of experiments, introduces the Fisher information gain utility and describes the exponential family of models.
+Section~\ref{sec:BACK} provides a background to Bayesian decision-theoretic design of experiments, introduces the Fisher information gain utility, describes the exponential family of models and discusses the notion of non-identifiability.
 Section~\ref{sec:METH} explores the consequences of designing experiments under Fisher information gain with examples provided in Section~\ref{sec:EXAMPLES}.